Ronnie Hilton

-Ronnie Hilton (born Adrian Hill; 26 January 1926 – 21 February 2001) was an English singer and radio presenter.
+Ronnie Hilton (born Adrian Hill; 26 January 1926 – 21 February 2001) was an English singer.
 According to his obituary in The Guardian newspaper, "For a time Hilton was a star – strictly for home consumption – with nine Top 20 hits between 1954 and 1957, that transitional era between 78 and 45rpm records.
 A quarter of a century later he became the voice of BBC Radio 2's Sounds of the Fifties series".

 A true Yorkshireman, Hilton always remained loyal to his roots – especially to Leeds United.
 He composed, sang and recorded several anthems as tribute to the club.

 Biography

 Born Adrian Hill in Hull, East Riding of Yorkshire, England, Hilton left school at 14 and worked in an aircraft factory at the beginning of the Second World War, then was part of the Highland Light Infantry.
 Following demobilisation in 1947, he became a fitter in a Leeds sewing plant.

 Career

 Whilst singing with local dance bands in his spare time, he made a private recording to help sell a song and this eventually reached record producer Wally Ridley.
 Ridley did not like the song but he liked the voice and arranged a recording session for the singer.
 Ridley did not like the name “Adrian Hill” either and he changed this to Ronnie Hilton for the first record release in June 1954 which was “I Wish and Wish" and "I Live For You."
 Later in 1954, Hilton left his safe job as a fitter in a Leeds-based engineering factory and he made his debut on the variety stage at Dudley Hippodrome in March 1955 after previously having been heard on radio and seen on television.

 He came to fame by supplying smoothly delivered cover versions of popular American songs during the 1950s.
 His most enduring recordings were "No Other Love"; and his last chart entry in 1965 with "A Windmill in Old Amsterdam" written by Ted Dicks and Myles Rudge.
 The latter spent a total of 13 weeks on the UK Singles Chart, peaking at No. 23 in the chart of 17 February 1965.
 The song's composers were granted an Ivor Novello Award in 1966 for the Year's Outstanding Novelty Composition.

 Despite the prominence of rock and roll in his recording career, he amassed a formidable array of best-sellers in the UK Singles Chart, albeit mainly with cover versions of US hit records.
 This was common practice at the time, and many British recording artists followed this trend.
 His chart single recording career alone spanned from 1954 to 1965, which flew in the face of the rapidly changing trends of pop music.